Donncha is a mentor with Enterprise Ireland, Galway Local Enterprise Office, LEO Mayo and BizMentors.

 Source: Clare CEB Tender Request Document 2012

-Please contact Enterprise Ireland and/or your Local Enterprise Office to discuss how to apply for a Mentor.
+Please contact Enterprise Ireland and/or your Local Enterprise Office or BizMentors to discuss how to apply for a Mentor.
 Or use the form below if you wish to enquire about private mentoring or consultancy.